orhanbiler/obsidian-blog/ObsidianVault/posts/OrhanBiler.us/test-post.md

 # Test Post

 This is a test post to verify the sync functionality is working correctly.
-Hi there friend!
+Hey there friend.
+Hi there!dsadadsada haha there